Unusual Survival Gear

 Paper Plates, Cups and Plastic Utensils – In most survival situations, you’ll want to use no more water than is necessary.
 This is why I think you should go to a place like Costco or Sam’s Club and get LOTS of these.
-If you don’t the trash to pile up, you can burn the plates and cups in a campfire.

 Plastic Sheeting – Not just for keeping germs out.
 This can be used to repair leaks, collect water, or build a makeshift shelter.

 Sewing Kit – Another one of those things that has become less and less common in modern society.
 You should get a decent kit and learn how to sew buttons and patch/mend clothes because new shirts and pants might be hard to come by.